6 Conversations to Have with Your Spouse Before Tax Season

 All this calculating and saving and planning probably feels like a lot.
 And it is.
 But once you get started, you’ll find there are plenty of ways to help you get on track and stay there.

-One solution is to look around for a simplified joint cash management account like SoFi Money™.
+One solution is to look around for a simplified joint checking and savings account like SoFi Checking and Savings™.

-SoFi Money could be a great resource if you and your spouse are shopping for a joint place to better consolidate your finances.
-Sometimes having too many accounts can create a lack of organization, so using one, convenient cash management account like SoFi Money can make things a little easier.
+SoFi Checking and Savings could be a great resource if you and your spouse are shopping for a joint place to better consolidate your finances.
+Sometimes having too many accounts can create a lack of organization, so using one, convenient checking and savings account like SoFi Checking and Savings can make things a little easier.

-With SoFi Money you can spend, save, and earn all in one product.
+With SoFi Checking and Savings you can spend, save, and earn all in one product.
 And the mobile app makes it easy to watch your spending.